 Their battle started on Twitter over the Potato Diet.
 Richard is a fan.
 Karl isn’t.
 If you missed the battle in February, you can read Richard’s post Why Does Karl Denninger Lie Like That?
-I would also link to Karl’s post, but like so many of his other posts in the past, he no longer has it available publicly.
+(MAY 2021: link now behind a paywall) I would also link to Karl’s post, but like so many of his other posts in the past, he no longer has it available publicly.

 ** If Karl happens to read this post, I want to say you lose tremendous credibility when you take down old posts.
 Especially posts of a financial nature.
 Jim Cramer never had this post taken down.
 I really wish you’d put up your critique of MMT you wrote several years ago.
 I recall that post being brilliant.

 Before this post turns into yet another carb battle, I want to tell you why this battle still resonates with me almost a year later.
 I recall Karl using the phrase “peasant diet”.
 He meant it as a critique, but it made me smile.
 I love the term.

 When I think of a poor person today and imagine their diet, I see a lot of processed foods.
 They are likely to be overweight or even obese.
 The foods are highly flavorful, calorie-dense, and hyper-palatable.
 However, when I imagine a peasant I see a diet of boring staples.
 The foods are low in flavor and have a low-calorie density.

 If you believe the Food Reward theory of obesity has merit – and I absolutely do – then striving for a more peasant-like diet is a brilliant idea.
 Filling your belly with nutritious, non-processed foods that are also dirt cheap is a great strategy for defending ourselves from an environment of highly flavorful foods designed to get us to overeat.